openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 #.
 Add a response or comment.

- - To add a response to the post, click **Add A Response** below the post.
+ - To add a response to the post, click **Add A Response** either immediately below the post or in the text box that appears below the existing responses.
    (If yours is the first response, you can just begin typing in your text.)
    When your response is complete, click **Submit**.

   .. image:: /Images/Discussion_add_response.png
-    :alt: The **Add Response** button located between a post and its responses
+    :alt: The **Add A Response** button located between a post and its responses

  - To add a comment to a response, click in the **Add a comment** field below the response.
 When your comment is complete, click **Submit**.